-You can use Security Profile by Device to control the level of security for the following:
+You can use Security Profile by Device to enable or disable user access to the following devices:

-Diskette Drive Access When this feature is set to Disable, the diskette drive cannot be accessed.

-Diskette Write Protect When this feature is set to Enable, all diskettes are treated as if they are write-protected.

-Hard disk Write Protect When this feature is set to Enable, the hard disk is writeprotected.

-IDE controller

-When this feature is set to Disable, all devices connected to the IDE controller (such as hard disk drives) are disabled and will not be displayed in the system configuration.
+Diskette Drive Access When this feature is set to Disable , the diskette drive cannot be accessed.
+Diskette Write Protect When this feature is set to Enable , all diskettes are treated as if they are write-protected.
+Hard disk Write Protect When this feature is set to Enable , the hard disk is write-protected.
+IDE controller When this feature is set to Disable , all devices connected to the IDE controller (such as hard disk drives) are disabled and will not be displayed in the system configuration.